 Lumipad

-The current curriculum looks polished because we ran it badly twice.
-This page is the honest story of how the program evolved — what Cohort 01 tried that didn't work, what Cohort 02 refined, and how the current model documented across the rest of the library got to its present shape.
+The current curriculum looks polished because we ran it badly first.
+This page is the honest story of how the program evolved — what the early iterations tried that didn't work, what later versions refined, and how the current model documented across the rest of the library got to its present shape.
 Some of what changed was big (program length, field site, NDVI introduction).
-Some was small but consequential (the 22-item pre-flight checklist came from one mid-mission radio-loss event in Cohort 02; the Saturday-session option came from one Cohort 01 trainee who would have made it with one more weekend).
+Some was small but consequential (the 22-item pre-flight checklist came from one mid-mission radio-loss event; the Saturday-session option came from one early trainee who would have made it with one more weekend).
 Most of what works now is here because something earlier didn't.

 A learning document, not a victory lap.

 The rest of the Lumipad library — curriculum, business, the recruit page, the six detailed week pages — describes the program as it currently runs.
-It reads as a coherent system because, after two completed cohorts, it mostly is one.
-This page is the work that produced that system: the choices we made early that turned out wrong, the choices we changed mid-stream, and the patterns that survived two cohorts of trainees and became the cohort default model.
+It reads as a coherent system because, after multiple iterations, it mostly is one.
+This page is the work that produced that system: the choices we made early that turned out wrong, the choices we changed mid-stream, and the patterns that survived multiple rounds of trainees and became the program default.

 Designed for three audiences.
 Partner organisations evaluating Lumipad use this to understand what kind of organisation we are — one that learns and updates, not one that pretends the first version was correct.
 Internal staff training new instructors use this to understand why things are the way they are; the reasoning behind a decision is more durable than the decision itself.
-Future cohort 03+ trainees curious about the program's origins use this as context — the alumni network they're joining started smaller and rougher, and the cohort program they're completing is the third version, not the first.
+Trainees curious about the program's origins use this as context — the community they're joining started smaller and rougher, and the program they're completing is the result of real iteration, not a first draft.

 A note on honesty.
 Some of what follows is uncomfortable to write.
-Cohort 01 had a near-miss prop strike.
-Cohort 02 had a paid-survey conflict that almost ended a partner-cooperative relationship.
-One Cohort 01 trainee was held back at end of Week 4 and didn't graduate — a decision we still think about.
-We're writing this honestly because pretending Cohort 01 was a smooth pilot would make the next cohort's instructors over-confident.
+An early cohort had a near-miss prop strike.
+A later one had a paid-survey conflict that almost ended a partner-cooperative relationship.
+One early trainee was held back at end of Week 4 and didn't graduate — a decision we still think about.
+We're writing this honestly because pretending the early program was a smooth pilot would make future instructors over-confident.
 The current curriculum is robust because we earned every line of it the hard way.

 What changed between cohorts.

 Quick visual reference.
-Each row is a programmatic choice; the columns are how that choice has evolved across the three cohorts.
-The cohort 03 column is the cohort default current model documented in the curriculum.
+Each row is a programmatic choice; the columns show how that choice evolved across three iterations.
+The rightmost column is the current model documented in the curriculum.

 SIZE